-Open radical prostatectomy − This is usually done through a cut in the lower abdomen.
+- open radical prostatectomy – usually done through one long cut in the lower abdomen

-Laparoscopic radical prostatectomy − Sometimes the prostate can be removed via keyhole surgery (also called laparoscopic surgery).
-Small surgical instruments are inserted through several small cuts in the abdomen, and the surgeon performs the procedure by moving the instruments while watching a screen.
+- laparoscopic radical prostatectomy (keyhole surgery) – small surgical instruments and a camera are inserted through several small cuts in the abdomen.
+The surgeon performs the procedure by moving the instruments using the image on the screen for guidance

 Radical prostatectomy to remove the prostate